Gabimaru

 In Hell's Paradise

-An only child of a jonin couple in the Edo period, he was named Saku by his mother, whom believed the symbolism behind his name was befitting for a shinobi.[3]
-He first appears in the manga as an abandoned orphan who was raised by the village chief of Iwagakure as an inheritor to the village's title for the strongest, "Gabimaru the Hollow".[10]
+An only child of a jonin couple in the Edo period, he was given the name Saku by his mother, who believed the symbolism behind his name was "befitting" for a shinobi.[4]
+He first appears in the manga as an abandoned orphan who was raised by the village chief of Iwagakure as an inheritor to the village's title for the strongest, "Gabimaru the Hollow".[9]
 When he wished to cut ties with the village and live a normal life with his wife, the chief arranged for him to be captured and sentenced to death.
-As Yamada Asaemon Sagiri prepares to decapitate Gabimaru, he dodges at the last second, wondering why he refused to die.[11]
-Sagiri invites him to participate in an expedition of the elixir of life's retrieval from the land of Shinsenkyō to receive a pardon for his crimes and return to his wife, the village chief's daughter.[5][9]
-Gabimaru's ability, Ninpō: Hibōshi (忍法 火法師, Ninpō: Hi hōshi), allows him to set himself on fire by raising his body temperature to ignite the oil in his skin.[12]
+As Yamada Asaemon Sagiri prepares to decapitate Gabimaru, he instinctively dodges at the last second and counterattacks.[10]
+Sagiri invites him to participate in an expedition of the elixir of life's retrieval from the land of Shinsenkyō to receive a pardon for his crimes and return to his wife,[7] the village chief's daughter.[3][8]
+Gabimaru's ability, Ninpō: Hibōshi (忍法 火法師, Ninpō: Hi hōshi), allows him to set himself on fire by raising his body temperature to ignite the oil in his skin.[11]
+His body undergoes significant changes due to the "Flower Tao," featuring sprouting flowers and dark markings across his left eye from overuse of his power, which he ultimately manages to stabilize.
+Throughout Gabimaru's journey, his demeanor gradually develops from cold and emotionless to empathetic and humane.

 In other media